steima/github-hook-processor/README.md

 In many cases the scripts found in `/usr/lib/github-hook-processor/` will need to be run with root privileges.
 If this is required you must have [sudo](https://www.sudo.ws/download.html) installed on your system.

 If sudo is present we will try to execute the deploy script through sudo.
 This means that once sudo is installed a valid configuration for each of your deploy scripts must be presente in `/etc/sudoers`.
-It is strongly advised to refrain to setup wildcard permissions for the user running the webserver!
+It is strongly advised to refrain from setting wildcard permissions for the user running the webserver!